Vinayak04601/Pybook/README.md

 Features:-

-1. The user should be allow to upload any book of his choice(local) in pdf format.
+1. The user can upload any book of his choice(local) in pdf format.

 2. After uploading if the user will click to the on/submit button it will convert the pdf text to speech.

-3. User also should have an option pause and play buttons.
+3. The user can also have an option of pause and play buttons.

-4. You can more features as per your convenience.

 Libraries:-